mitogen-hq/mitogen/docs/ansible.rst

-The initial extension lays groundwork for exciting structural changes to the execution model: a future version will tackle latency head-on by delegating some control flow to the target host.
+The initial extension lays groundwork for exciting structural changes to the execution model: a future version will tackle latency head-on by delegating some control flow to the target host, melding the performance and scalability benefits of pull-based operation with the management simplicity of push-based operation.

 .. image:: images/ansible/costapp.png